 - Repeat steps 4 and 5 with each marshmallow, varying the color of the sprinkles each time.

-Share this sweet treat with the family before the fireworks begin!
+Share this sweet treat with the family after you enjoy a delicious meal!